demonno/ertaoz-bot/README.md

     pip install -r requirements.txt

+## Create Test Bot using Botfather

+For testing prurposes its recommended to have a separate testing bot.
+Read docs about how to create a bot [here](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
+After you will get token which you can set in `.env` file

 ## Enviroment Variables

 Tokens secrets and configurations stored in `.env` file, create locally. !do not commit in git!